Healthy Homes Assessment Maraenui

 Home Assessments Maraenui for Rental Properties

-There are many concerns to be able to examine in the house inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-A few examples are:
+There are a myriad of things to check in an home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+There are a few examples:

 • Is there adequate drainage and the draught is stopped?

-The repercussions of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy services ruling could be significant for property owners and landlords.
-For specialist guidance, contact us today to schedule your rental properties home assessment.
+The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling can be extremely costly for property owners and landlords.
+For expert advice get in touch now and schedule your rental properties house assessment.

 home assessments for rental properties